aws-samples/spatial-computing-index/README.md

 This Unreal Engine sample project demonstrates how to bring Epic Games' MetaHuman digital characters to life using the Amazon Polly text-to-speech service from AWS.
 Use this project as a starting point for creating your own Unreal Engine applications that leverage Amazon Polly to give voice to your MetaHumans using one of 16 different English language voices spanning 5 dialects.
 Or extend this project to use any of Polly's 60+ voices covering 20+ languages and 13+ dialects.

 ### [Amazon Sumerian Hosts for Web3D](https://github.com/aws-samples/amazon-sumerian-hosts)

 Amazon Sumerian Hosts (Hosts) is an experimental open source project that aims to make it easy to create interactive animated 3D characters for Babylon.js, three.js, and other web 3D frameworks.
 It leverages AWS services including Amazon Polly (text-to-speech) and Amazon Lex (chatbot).

 ### [Deploying Unreal Engine Pixel Streaming Server on Amazon EC2](https://github.com/aws-samples/deploying-unreal-engine-pixel-streaming-server-on-ec2)

-Amazon Sumerian Hosts (Hosts) is an experimental open source project that aims to make it easy to create interactive animated 3D characters for Babylon.js, three.js, and other web 3D frameworks.
-It leverages AWS services including Amazon Polly (text-to-speech) and Amazon Lex (chatbot).

-### [Amazon GameLift Unreal Engine](https://github.com/aws-samples/amazon-gamelift-unreal-engine)

 This sample is for those who use Unreal Engine 4 to build content and wish to deploy this content to an audience via UE4 pixel streams.
 Content examples include but are not limited to: interactive entertainment, architectural visualization, high fidelity car configurators, or anyone who needs to let users access high quality interactive content via thin clients such as web browsers.

+### [Amazon GameLift Unreal Engine](https://github.com/aws-samples/amazon-gamelift-unreal-engine)

+This repository contains code used for the video series, Building Games on AWS: Amazon GameLift with Unreal Engine.
+For the full guide, please see the video series.

 ### [Amazon GameLift Unity](https://github.com/aws-samples/amazon-gamelift-unity)